mwgabby-li/Mab/ReadMe.md

 * `--verbose`/`-v`: Output detailed information about stage execution.
 * `--unpoetic`/`-u`: Suppress poetry.

+You can use the format `-{option character}` to select multiple options at a time.
+For example, `-vr` will output verbose information and the program return value.

 ### Automatic AST and Code Versioning

 Changing the AST and code is likely to invalidate later phases of the translation